Get your deposit back, plus the penalty if they blew the deadline

 Names, addresses, and unit numbers are illustrative.
 Your letter uses your actual case details and the specific statute, deadline, and penalty rule for your state.

 Disputing a wrongfully withheld deposit is your right under every state's landlord-tenant statute.
 Most states also give you 2x or 3x the withheld amount as statutory damages if the landlord acted in bad faith.
 Our letter cites the specific statute and penalty multiplier for your state.
-That said, this tool is a self-help document generator — not legal advice about your specific situation.
-For claims over your state's small-claims limit or disputes involving discrimination or retaliation, consult a tenant-rights attorney.
+That said, this tool is a self-help document generator, not legal advice about your specific situation.
+For claims over your state's small-claims limit, or disputes involving discrimination or retaliation, talk to a tenant-rights attorney.

-Depends on your state — 14 to 60 days after move-out.
-Most states require return within 21–30 days.
-The tool calculates the exact deadline for your state automatically when you select it in step 1.
+Depends on the state.
+Anywhere from 14 to 60 days after move-out, with most states requiring return within 21–30 days.
+The tool calculates the exact deadline for your state once you pick it in step 1.
+For the full state-by-state table with statute citations and penalty multipliers, see how long landlords have to return your deposit, by state.

 You can still dispute.
-Our demand letter explicitly rejects disputed deductions and requires the landlord to produce receipts, photos, or other proof of the damage claimed.
-Many itemized deductions fall apart under scrutiny — especially charges for "normal wear and tear," which landlords cannot legally deduct in any state.
+The demand letter rejects disputed deductions and requires the landlord to produce receipts, photos, or other proof of the damage claimed.
+A lot of itemized deductions don't survive scrutiny, especially charges for "normal wear and tear," which landlords cannot legally deduct in any state.

 Often your full deposit plus statutory penalties.
 In roughly 20 states, you can recover 2x or 3x the withheld amount as damages, plus court costs and sometimes attorney fees.
-A properly cited demand letter frequently prompts settlement before a lawsuit — the landlord doesn't want to risk the multiplier.
+A properly cited demand letter frequently prompts settlement before a lawsuit, because the landlord doesn't want to risk the multiplier.

 Stripe delivers the tier to the email on your receipt within minutes.
 The $15 Demand Letter is a personalized PDF cited to your state's statute.
 The $29 Recovery Kit adds the small-claims filing guide, state AG complaint template, evidence checklist, and a certified-mail tracking sheet.
 No account, no login, no subscription.

-Yes — and most states' small-claims limits ($5,000 to $25,000) are far above a typical security deposit.
-Filing fees are $30–$75.
-Landlords frequently settle between filing and hearing date to avoid the court appearance.
+Yes.
+Most states' small-claims limits ($5,000 to $25,000) are well above a typical security deposit.
+Filing fees run $30–$75.
+Landlords frequently settle between filing and the hearing date to avoid the court appearance.
 The Recovery Kit includes the filing checklist and evidence organizer.

 Often, yes.
 A well-drafted letter citing the specific statute and penalty multiplier signals to the landlord that you know your rights and are prepared to sue.
 Many landlords pay within the stated deadline rather than risk 2x or 3x damages plus court costs.
 For the ones who don't, the Recovery Kit preps you for small claims.

 No. Disputing a wrongfully withheld deposit is a statutory right, not a negative mark.
-Landlords cannot lawfully retaliate against tenants for exercising legal rights — most states have explicit anti-retaliation statutes.
-The only way this affects credit is if the landlord sent an unpaid balance to collections, which disputing actually helps you contest.
+Landlords cannot lawfully retaliate against tenants for exercising legal rights, and most states have explicit anti-retaliation statutes on the books.
+The only way this affects credit is if the landlord sent an unpaid balance to collections, and disputing actually helps you contest that.

-Free templates rarely cite your state's actual penalty statute or calculate the deadline correctly — so they read as generic and landlords ignore them.
+Free templates rarely cite your state's actual penalty statute or calculate the deadline correctly, so they read as generic and landlords ignore them.
 LegalZoom starts around $100 for a lawyer-review version.
-We're $15 flat, state-specific, with the exact RCW / Civ.
-Code / Prop.
-Code citation and multiplier that matches your state.
+We're $15 flat, state-specific, with the exact RCW or Civ.
+Code or Prop.
+Code citation and the multiplier that matches your state.

 Other Claim Maximizer Tools